edwards-law-logo-colour

 • Contact Us

-Home > Blog > Ask a Lawyer: Business Relationship Structure – Options and Development
+Home - Business Relationship Structure – Options and Development

 • 5 / June / 2014

-You’ve got a fantastic concept for a game, a show, a film – and you want to work with your buddies or another game dev or production company to get it made.
-Or, the shoe’s on the other foot and you’re the buddy or other game dev or production company approached by the creator.
-How do you structure that relationship?
+You’ve got a fantastic concept for a game, a show, a film – and you want to work with your friends or another game development or production company to get it made.
+Or, the shoe’s on the other foot and you’re the friend or other game development or production company approached by the creator.

 This has been front of mind for me for a couple of reasons: some recent work that I’ve done sorting out the consequences of a relationship that wasn’t particularly well structured early on; and an excellent blog article by Bob Tarantino on “Optioning Film or TV Rights in a Book”.